Probabilistic assessment of the impact of flexible loads under network tariffs in low voltage distribution networks

-For modelling {demand-based tariffs}, we include the peak demand charge as a linear term in the objective function corresponding to an additional peak demand variable multiplied by the set demand charge, which is incorporated into the model using an inequality constraint that sets the peak demand variable equal to the maximum monthly demand In this way, we retain the computational efficiency of the MILP approach by avoiding the computationally expensive min-max formulation used in~\cite{steen2016effects} that models the peak demand explicitly.
-We build on our earlier work in~\cite{azuatalam2017impacts} by including electric water heaters (EWH) as part of the HEMS formulation, since they account for a considerable portion of energy consumption in the Australian context and can affect peak loading~\cite{greenhouse2013}.
+The HEMS optimisation model, based on mixed integer linear programming (MILP) has the objective of minimising customers' electricity cost under energy- and demand-based network tariffs, subject to device constraints and grid connection limits.
+For modelling {demand-based tariffs}, we include the peak demand charge as a linear term in the objective function corresponding to an additional peak demand variable multiplied by the set demand charge, which is incorporated into the model using an inequality constraint that sets the peak demand variable equal to the maximum monthly demand.
+In this way, we retain the computational efficiency of the MILP approach by avoiding the computationally expensive min-max formulation used in~\cite{steen2016effects} that models the peak demand explicitly.
+We build on our earlier work in~\cite{azuatalam2017impacts} by including electric water heaters as part of the HEMS formulation, since they account for a considerable portion of energy consumption in the Australian context and can affect peak loading~\cite{greenhouse2013}.

-The optimisation-based simulation is run for a year to account for seasonal variations in demand and solar PV output and specific to each of 332 customers.
-Furthermore, three scenarios are considered based on customer DER ownership, namely, EWH only, EWH$+$PV, and EWH$+$PV$+$Battery; and simulation is performed for four different network tariff types.
-The output of the optimisation, which reflects customer response to the tariff types is then used to carry out probabilistic power flow studies.
-In summary, the analysis in this paper extends the preliminary results in our earlier conference paper~\cite{azuatalam2017impacts} in the following ways: